Frequently asked questions

-Larger deliveries are usually received by hall staff and the recipient will be notified of where and when to collect their parcel.
+Larger deliveries are usually received by staff.
+The recipient will be notified of where and when to collect their parcel.
 For instructions on how to address your mail visit our accommodation web pages.

-The best way to keep up with your child’s progress is simply to talk to them.
-If you are a worried about their progress, or feel they need some extra support, you may wish to talk to them about the various academic and personal support services we offer at the College.
+The best way to keep up with your child’s progress is to talk to them.
+If you are worried about their progress or feel they need extra support, you may wish to talk to them about the academic and personal support services we offer.

 Where can I find out about graduation ceremonies?

 Imperial’s graduation ceremonies are held in the historic Royal Albert Hall, right next to our South Kensington campus.

 Can I park on campus?

-The South Kensington car park is open to the public, on a chargeable basis, during evenings and weekend.
-Find out more about Parking for the public
+The South Kensington car park is open to the public with charges during evenings and weekends.

 The nearest pay and display car parking is in Prince Consort Road and Queen's Gate.
 Visit the Royal Borough of Kensington and Chelsea website for more information about parking in the area.

-The first week of term is known as ‘Welcome Week.’
-There is a whole timetable of events to help new students settle in before lectures begin, including welcome talks, the Imperial College Union Freshers’ Fair, and social events such as the Freshers’ Ball.
-More information will be provided to all students in their induction.
+There is an exciting timetable of events to help new students settle in before lectures begin.
+This includes welcome talks, the Students' Union Fair, and social events.
+Details will be given to all students in their induction.

-Many degrees within the same department have a common structure for the first year or two, so transfer to a different course within the same department is usually possible providing that the department agrees to the request.
+Some degrees within the same department have the same structure for the first year or two.
+This means transferring to a different course within the same department is usually possible.
+However, the department must agree to the request.

 Is there financial support available to students?